-Nia Edwards-Behi reviews some of the picks from this year’s Wales One World Film Festival.
+Nia Edwards-Behi reviews some of the picks from this year’s Silk Road themed Wales One World Film Festival, with features from Tunisia, Palestine and beyond.

 This year’s Wales One World Film Festival boasts an incredible line-up of films, with a focus on its central ‘Tales From the Silk Road’ theme.
 The programme is 50% F-Rated (so either written and/or directed by a woman) and showcases drama and comedy, documentary and animation and so much more in its selections.
 The festival begins in Swansea, at Taliesin Arts Centre, on March 13th, and plays also at Aberystwyth Arts Centre and Tramshed, Cardiff, before moving to Theatr Clwyd, Mold, in April.
 Below are capsule reviews of just some of the wonderful films on offer.